Ahmed-Arafat10/Git/Git.md

 - When to use $ git reset:
     - Undo last changes
-    - Change commint history
+    - Change commit history
     - Restore state of the remote branch
     - Restore state of the branch after unsuccessful rebase

-- Go back to a commit, in which all files in latest commit will present in working directory but changes betwen old and lastest commit will be in staging area waiting to be commited {$ git commit -m}
+- Go back to a commit, in which all files in latest commit will present in working directory but changes between old and latest commit will be in staging area waiting to be committed {$ git commit -m}
 $ git reset --soft <CommitID>
 OR
 $ git reset --soft HEAD~n